izaxone/dotfiles/README.md

-# Neovim Configuration
+# Dotfiles
-This repository is my current configuration for [Neovim](https://neovim.io/)
+This repository is my current dotfile configuration for apps like [Neovim](https://neovim.io/)